RURAL BRYANT, SD, PRESENTS:

 Are they paying a price that is beyond anything the benefits of welfare can give them?
 What are they exchanging spiritually for goods and services and government-backed security from womb to tomb?
 What price is their children paying in individual initiative and moral integrity and even self-preservation?
 These questions must be asked.

-Despite the glamor of being arguably Europe's most beautiful country, standing next to Switzerland, which is spectalar but much smaller and less varied than Norway, it would seem to us that Norway is a dying society in reality, on the terms of life it has set for itself.
+Despite the glamor of being arguably Europe's most beautiful country, standing next to Switzerland, which is spectacular but much smaller and less varied than Norway and lacking seascapes and fjords, it would seem to us that Norway is a dying society in reality, on the terms of life it has set for itself.

 Life cannot go forward in the long-term that way, only in the short-term will it seem to be beneficial and living.
-We believe the spirit of Norwegians will sicken and die (is doing so already, in fact), suffocated in the smothering hug of the Pythonic Welfare State.
+We believe the spirit of Norwegians will sicken and die (is doing so already, in fact), suffocated in the smothering hug of the Pythonic Welfare State that is found in the Scandinavian countries and in socialized Europe (the European Union, a godless contraption if there ever was one!).
 Productivity will ultimately decline, creativity will dry up, initiative will vanish-- this will become a completely parasitical society, living day to day on the wealth that has lured and corrupted them so completely, they think they are in a paradise when actually it is a living hell.

 We do sorely grieve for Norway!
 The welfare state has become their God, not their servant.
 God has no part in it, he is completely excluded and is irrelevant.
-Humanism has triumphed, along with Secularism, at the cost of Norway's soul and spirit.
+Humanism has triumphed, along with Secularism, at the deplorable cost to Norway's soul and spirit.
+God is the only hope for Norway in its decline, and our only hope too in America!

 Pastor Christen J. Stadem is listed for a number of churches or congregations and years of his pastorates are given.
 We will give these names and dates in another place soon.
 The Spildes of Willow Lake are also mentioned with names and dates, not necessarily as pastors as leading members and elders.
 Canton's main Lutheran church is featured too, and Pastor Tetlie's name and date given.
 We have direct connection with Pastor Tetlie, as Pearl's father and mother and family lived on a farm the Tetlies owned outside Canton for a while, and we have a picture of the entire Tetlie family.
 Augustana College (as the school in Canton was known at that time) is mentioned, and its starting date as 1860 in Illinois.
 This institution divided, and became the Academy that Pearl Stadem and her siblings and and some of her children--Ronald, Joyce, and Jerry Ginther-- and also some Svanoes and Spildes enrolled at, which closed in the 1970s after moree" than 100 years of operation, including the "college" and "seminary" phases in South Dakota, Iowa and Illinois.